Squamous Cell Carcinoma Clinical Trial

 Clinical trial participants at Moffitt are closely monitored by a multispecialty team of experts who specialize in treating skin cancer and collaborate to develop highly individualized treatment plans.
 In this way, we ensure that each patient benefits from multiple expert opinions, receives the most appropriate treatments and dosages and has the support necessary to manage any side effects.
 Our patients also benefit from the convenience of having access to all of our treatments and supportive services in a single location without referrals.

-If you are interested in participating in a squamous cell carcinoma clinical trial, the experts at Moffitt can discuss your options and recommend opportunities that may be suitable for you.
-Call 1-888-663-3488 or complete a new patient registration form online.
+If you are interested in participating in a squamous cell carcinoma clinical trial, our clinical trial navigators can discuss your options and recommend opportunities that may be suitable for you.
+Call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.